esmero/archipelago-documentation/docs/webformsasinput.md

 - Which formatters are available will depend on the "type" of field the Content Entity has.
     - E.g A Node title/Label will have a Title formatter with the option of just displaying a text or a text with a link to the entity.
     - More Complex and fun Fields, like the ones of type `SBF` will provide a large list of possible `Formatters`, like IIIF driven viewers, Video formatters, Metadata Display (Twig template driven) ones, etc. This is because a SBF type of field has much more than just a text value, it contains a full graph of metadata and properties, inclusive links to Files and provenance metadata.

-All of the Default View Modes Bundled in Archipelago:
+### All of the Default View Modes Bundled in Archipelago

+??? info "Click to see the full list of Default View Modes"
     * Collection listing
     * Digital Object Collection with Mirador Viewer
     * Digital Object Creative Work Series with Mirador Viewer
     * Digital Object Full View
     * Digital Object Image Only for Carousel
     * Digital Object Oral History with Multiple Media
     * Digital Object with 3D Viewer
     * Digital Object with Audio Player
     * Digital Object with Book Reader
     * Digital Object with Mirador Viewer
     * Digital Object with Pannellum Panorama
     * Digital Object with PDF Viewer
     * Digital Object with thumbnail and abstract
     * Digital Object with thumbnail for Grid
     * Digital Object with Video Player
     * Digital Object with WARC Replay.web Widget
     * Search index
     * Search result highlighting input
     * _Plus Drupal default View Modes: RSS, Teaser, and Token_

 ## Form Mode